Sectional curvatures distribution of complexity geometry: A review of penalty geometry

 \section{A review of penalty geometry}

 This subsection briefly reviews the results in \cite{2007quant.ph..1004D} relevant to sectional curvature.
 The authors defined a general right-invariant metric on SU$(2^N)$.
-The metric components in the Hamiltonian representation is given by
+The metric components in the Hamiltonian representation are given by

-$H$ and $J$ are Hamiltonians specifying two directions. $\mathcal{G}$ is a superoperator which is positive-definite.
+$H$ and $J$ are Hamiltonians specifying two directions. $\mathcal{G}$ is a superoperator that is positive-definite.
 The Riemann curvature tensor is defined by

 where $W,X,Y,Z$ are operators.
 The sectional curvature in the tangent plane spanned by two orthogonal operators $X$ and $Y$ is defined by

 Then direct calculation shows that

 where the norm is defined by $|\bullet|^2_{\mathcal{C}}\equiv (\bullet|\bullet)_{\mathcal{C}}$. $\mathcal{B}_S$ and $\mathcal{B}_A$ are defined by